Orange UK: Sponsorship

 Orange sponsored the Arrows Formula One team from 2000 until 2002.

 In spirit with Orange's commitment to cinema Orange sponsored the British Academy of Film and Television Arts Awards until 2012 which includes an award in its own name – the Orange Rising Star Award.
 Sponsorship switched to EE from 2013 onwards.

 Orange UK has also shown a commitment to music which has included partnering with the Glastonbury Festival to provide mobile charging facilities and offers a music bursary.

 Slogans

 In 2008, Orange's slogan, "The future's bright – the future's Orange" was dropped after many years by its CEO Tom Alexander in a bid to save its ailing fortunes.

-From July 2008 to 2013, "I am"' became the main slogan, shortened from "I am who I am because of everyone", however, subsidiary slogans were used to describe the company's products and services, for example "I am more focus, less fuzz" was used to describe the Samsung Soul handset.
+From July 2008 to 2013, "I am"' became the main slogan, shortened from "I am who I am because of everyone", promoted by a global advertising campaign.

 Controversies

 Data protection

 In 2007, Orange was found to be in breach of the Data Protection Act 1998 by the Information Commissioner's Office (ICO) after complaints from customers about the use of their personal information.
 Orange has since agreed to reinforce the requirements of the Act.
 The company was also criticised in the press for its handling of personal data, following complaints of Orange customer data being used by independent mobile sales companies in the practice of slamming.
 Orange denied any involvement.